telerik/teststudio-docs/docs/archived-docs/recorder/silverlight-out-of-browser-archive.md

 __Important Notes:__

-* If you are testing a Silverlight In-Browser web application, we recommend treating it as a standard <a href="web-test" target="_blank">Web Test</a> with no additional configuration.
+* If you are testing a Silverlight In-Browser web application, we recommend treating it as a standard <a href="/automated-tests/recording/overview" target="_blank">Web Test</a> with no additional configuration.

 * See <a href="http://msdn.microsoft.com/en-us/library/dd550721(v=vs.95).aspx" target="_blank">here</a> for what constitutes Out-of-Browser.